ianepperson/pyredminews/README.rst

    <Redmine issue #3870, "Demo Feature">
    (truncated)

-(You may get an Unicode error if any of the issues has unicode in the subject.
+(You may get a Unicode error if any of the issues has unicode in the subject.
 If you do, instead use: print "%s" % issue )

 If you want to exclude issues from any subprojects, you can add query parameters to the iterator: